rygel/lyricist/README.md

 ## TODO
 - Add the ability to change context manually for each blog, e.g. lyricist.changeContext();
 - Add the ability to add context to each document.
-- Automatic slug creation of file name if no slug is given!
 - Use a directory watcher to look for new or removed posts and update the blog accordingly.
 - Add a read more link.
 - Let the read more link be configurable.
 - Add route for displaying all authors of a site.
 - Add routes for categories, tags, archive.
 - Add validUntil support.
-- Add draft support.
+- Add checking if a route for a post already exists.

 ## DONE
 - Add global static context for each blog.
 - Add separate directory for author markdown files.
 - Add and use authors field in front matter.
+- Add draft support.
+- Automatic slug creation of file name if no slug is given!

 ## Dependencies